georgenturner/viability-report/shell.md

 The development was approved by Lambeth Council in May 2013 and was called in by the Secretary of State later that year.
 A public inquiry was held in December of 2013, I challenged the decision in the High Court in 2014 and the development finally received permission in 2015.

 Quod, a planning consultancy acting for the developer submitted a financial viability assessment \(FVA\) with the application which claimed that the development was so financially unviable that no affordable housing was possible on the site.
-Regardless the developer was prepared to offer 10% on site and 10% offsite as a sign of goodwill.
+Regardless, the developer was prepared to offer 10% on site and 10% offsite as a sign of goodwill.

 The estimates of sales values of the new apartments at the Shell Centre for the FVA were produced by Knight Frank and Savills, two leading firms of surveyors.
 This claimed that the new flats on the site would sell for an average of £1,275 per square foot.